skeema/skeema/doc/options.md

 **Type** | int
 **Restrictions** | Must be a positive integer

-By default, `skeema diff` and `skeema push` only operate on one instance at a time.
+By default, `skeema diff` and `skeema push` only operate on one database server instance (mysqld process) at a time.
 To operate on multiple instances simultaneously, set [concurrent-instances](#concurrent-instances) to the number of database instances to run on concurrently.
 This is useful in an environment with multiple shards or pools.

 On each individual database instance, only one DDL operation will be run at a time by `skeema push`, regardless of [concurrent-instances](#concurrent-instances).
 Concurrency within an instance may be configurable in a future version of Skeema.